neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getnep17transfers.md

 ## Configuration

-Before invoking the method, you need to modify the following fields in the RpcNep17Tracker config.json file:
+Before invoking the method, you need to modify the following fields in the TokensTracker config.json file:

-- TrackHistory: Set to true.
-- RecordNullAddressHistory: Set to true if you want to trace the null address record.
 - MaxResults: The maximum number of records.
 The exceeding portion will not be stored.
 - Network: Set it to the same value as Network in Neo-CLI config.json.